 Vice President for Public Safety Maureen Rush said Miller “got a little choked up” as he was called to the podium on his first day back.

 “It feels good to be back after recovering from my injuries from that night,” Miller wrote in an emailed statement.
 “I’m back on my feet and ready to do the job I set out to do for the Penn community.”

 Rush said Penn Police wants him to pace himself as he transitions from recovery back into the workforce, but she believes that Miller — who has served 35 years as a police officer, two of them with Penn Police — is ready to make the switch.

 “I think he was bored,” Rush said, and added that protecting the community is “in his blood still.”

 A few weeks before the shooting, Miller and the other Penn Police officers underwent a two-day training course that included situations like shooting while moving to and from behind cover.
 Just a few days later he put that training to use, instinctively dragging himself behind a parked car for cover.

 “I’m very proud of Eddie’s reaction when he was shot,” Rush said.
 “That kind of training isn’t the kind of training you put in someone’s head.
 It’s in your stomach.”

 Miller’s story did not go unnoticed by the larger community.
-He will be awarded the at the Philadelphia St. Patrick’s Day Parade this year.
+He will be awarded the Ring of Honor at the Philadelphia St. Patrick’s Day Parade this year.
 According to its website, the accolade recognizes “those who have given exemplary service in and to the Irish Community of the Philadelphia Tri-State Area.”